How Much Should I Spend on Google Ads to Get Results?

 1. What is the minimum budget I should start with?

 To set a minimum budget, use the “multiply by 5” technique.
 Start by researching relevant keywords for your business in Google’s Keyword Planner.
 Look at the highest bid for your selected keywords.
 Multiply this highest bid by 5 to estimate how much you should spend daily for meaningful results.
-For example, if the highest bid for “hair salon near me” is $4, you should aim to spend at least $20 per day ($4 x 5).
+For example, if the highest bid for “real estate agent near me” is $4, you should aim to spend at least $20 per day ($4 x 5).
 This approach ensures you’re getting enough clicks to gather useful data and optimize your campaign.

 2. How long should I run my Google Ads campaign before seeing results?

-Typically, you should run your Google Ads campaign for at least 2 weeks to start seeing meaningful results.
+Typically, you should run your Google Ads campaign for at least 4 weeks to start seeing meaningful results.
 This time allows Google to collect enough data to optimize your ads and refine targeting.
 However, factors like your industry, competition, and budget can influence the timeline.
 During this period, monitor your campaign closely, and make adjustments based on performance metrics like click-through rate (CTR) and conversions.
 Patience and regular optimization are key (or use Roya instead!) to improving your ad performance over time.

 3. Can I run effective Google Ads on a small budget?